coderDaiyan/fantasy-sports/README.md

-# Soccer-Mania
+# Fantasy-Sports

-Soccer mania is a website where you can find some teams of a League and See their Details
+Fantasy sports is a website where you can find some teams of a League and See their Details

 ## Technologies